rhmes/blokkat-arabic-blockchain-developer-bootcamp-graduation-project/README.md

 ## Blokkat Arabic Blockchain Developer Bootcamp Graduation Project

-A web3 project built as part of the Blokkat Bootcamp, leveraging modern Ethereum development tools and best practices.
+A web3 project built as part of the Blokkat Bootcamp
 ---

 ## 🚀 Project Idea

-This project demonstrates the development, testing, and deployment of Ethereum smart contracts using the Foundry toolkit.
-It runs on the Scroll Sepolia testnet and integrates with Chainlink.
-It implements an online store where users can purchase USD-priced products using Ethereum.
-The smart contract, written in Solidity, handles USD-to-ETH conversion and payment logic.
-The contract can also mimic a products list for testing and payment purposes.
-Our service enables live USD/ETH price feeds and displays the current contract balance.
-The frontend is built with Next.js and uses the wagmi library for web3 interactions.
+This project showcases the full lifecycle of Ethereum smart contract development using the Foundry toolkit, deployed on the Scroll Sepolia testnet and integrated with Chainlink price feeds.
+It features an online store where users can seamlessly purchase products priced in USD, with real-time ETH conversion handled by the Solidity smart contract.
+The contract manages product listings, enforces secure payment logic, and provides live USD/ETH price updates, ensuring accurate transactions and transparent contract balances.
+The Next.js frontend, powered by the wagmi library, delivers a smooth web3 experience for users to interact with the store and monitor on-chain activity.

 ---